 4. German castles are amazing

 Germany has over 25,000 castles including some of the most beautiful in the world.
 The country even has a “Castle Road” running 1200 kilometers from Mannheim over the border into Prague.
-Visitors will find over 70 castles, palaces, and stately homes along one main road, traveling through cities such as Heidelberg, Nürnberg, and Rothenburg ob der Tauber.
+There are so many places to visit in Germany, but start with the castles.
+Visitors will find over 70 castles, palaces, and stately homes along one main road, traveling through some of the best cities to visit in Germany, such as Heidelberg, Nürnberg, and Rothenburg ob der Tauber.
 These castles are the perfect opportunity for kids to act out their princess and knight fantasies as they step back into the Middle Ages.
 Although not on the Castle Road, try not to miss Neuschwanstein Castle in Bavaria as it is one of the most popular attractions in Germany and the inspiration for Walt Disney’s “Sleeping Beauty”.

 Many castles in Germany also offer overnight accommodation, so if this is on your bucket list, know this can happen in Germany.
 The website Castle Hotels of Germany is a great place to start.
 We stayed at Castle Colmberg outside of Rothenburg and it was an experience our children would highly recommend.

 5. Germany has plenty of outdoor activities